rroblak/seed_dump/README.md

 `append`: If set to `true`, append the data to the file instead of overwriting it.
 Default: `false`.

+`batch_size`: Controls the number of records that are written to file at a given time.
+Default: 1000.
+If you're running out of memory when dumping, try decreasing this.
+If things are dumping too slow, trying increasing this.

 `exclude`: Attributes to be excluded from the dump.
 Default: `id, created_at, updated_at`.

 `file`: Write to the specified output file.
 Default in Rake task is `db/seeds.rb`.
 Console returns the dump as a string by default.